 In kindergarten, students develop rhythm and pitch awareness through musical games and movement.
 In grade 1, students continue to develop rhythm and pitch awareness through musical games and movement.
 In grade 2, students start to identify and perform more complex melodic and rhythmic patterns.
 In grade 3, students continue to explore the concepts of form, mood, expression and style while performing and creating a more complex repertoire of music.
 In grade 4, ensemble skills are further developed as students learn how to play recorder.
 In grade 5, students continue to develop a variety of skills during general music class.

-At ICS Addis, our main objective is to develop internationally-minded students who are able to communicate effectively with people from other countries and cultures.
+At ICS Addis, our main objective is to cater for internationally-minded students who are able to communicate effectively with people from numerous countries and cultures.

 Physical Education in the elementary grades aims at the development of the whole child that includes the psychomotor, cognitive, and affective aspects of each child.